 Dr. Tammy S. Schultz is the Director of the National Security and a Professor of Strategic Studies at the U.S. Marine Corps War College where she won the Dr. Elihu Rose Award for Teaching Excellence at Marine Corps University.
 She also was Georgetown University’s Security Studies Program nomination for outstanding faculty mentor in 2019, where she is an adjunct professor.
 Dr. Schultz conducts communication plenaries and simulations at the State Department for Foreign Service Officers, and.
 Previously, she was a Fellow at the Center for a New American Security (CNAS).
 Prior to joining CNAS, she served as a Research Fellow and Director of Research and Policy at the U.S. Army’s Peacekeeping and Stability Operations Institute.
-Dr. Schultz was a Brookings Institution Research Fellow from 2003 to 2004.
+Dr. Schultz was a Brookings Institution Research Fellow.

 Dr. Schultz has been published and is frequently quoted on defense and national security issues in major news outlets, and is a member of the Council on Foreign Relations and a senior non-resident fellow at the Atlantic Council.
-She is the co-author of the forthcoming book The New Hard Power: State and USAID Personnel in Harm’s Way, anticipated publication date 2022 by Cambria Press.